Cyberscriber/Securing-Cloud-Applications/README.md

 SSHing  into the container to customize the webpage Creating a Self-signed certificate with OpenSSL Storing the certificate in Azure’s Key vault
-Binding the certificate to the website (If you didn't select the free option) After determining the security issues with a self-signed certificate, creating and binding a managed CA approved certificate to the web application
+After determining the security issues with a self-signed certificate, creating and binding a managed CA approved certificate to the web application
 Deploying Azure’s Front Door, and configuring a WAF rule to restrict traffic from certain countries Analyzing the Azure’s Security Center recommendations and applying the recommended fix